digitalspring/whitepaper/whitepaper.md

 group is an offline concept that persists even when members are not connected with each other (or when they are offline).
-This requirement alone is incompatible with almost all approaches presented in the aforementioned papers and forces us to follow a different, new approach.
+This requirement alone is incompatible with almost all approaches presented in the aforementioned papers and forces us to follow a different, new approach, in which the actual transmission phase is distinguished from an idle phase.
+(One could also call this a hybrid approach since for each phase there is a graph being maintained.
+In this sense, two multicast groups with different properties are combined.)

-Following the above considerations, Digital Spring's approach separates between two phases:

 ### The idle phase